coreos/docs/os/booting-on-azure.md

 # Running CoreOS on Microsoft Azure

-## Choosing a Channel
+## Choosing a channel

 CoreOS is designed to be [updated automatically][update-docs] with different schedules per channel.
 You can [disable this feature][reboot-docs], although we don't recommend it.
 Read the [release notes][release-notes] for specific features and bug fixes.

 The following command will create a single instance.
-For more details, check out
+For more details, check out [Launching via the Microsoft Azure Cross-Platform CLI][azurecli-heading].
-<a href="#via-the-cross-platform-cli">Launching via the cross-platform CLI</a>.

 <div id="azure-images">
   <ul class="nav nav-tabs">